-- 1. The scores in this report are a snapshot in time.
-These scores represent your preference-pathways (desires, such as being in control or not) at the time you completed the survey.
-These are not lifelong motivators from which you have no choice or power to influence.
-Your scores are not the end of your learning they are the beginning of what you have learned. - 2.
+- The scores in this report are a snapshot in time.
+These scores represent your preferences (desires, such as being in control or not) at the time you completed the survey.
+These are not lifelong motivators from which you have no choice or power to influence. - 2.
 There are no good or bad scores to have, but there are consequences.
-If you do not like the level of effort you feel toward your goals, how you are behaving toward others or how others are behaving toward you, you can influence them through intended behavior and emotions (See your DISC). - 3.
-The key is to understand your motivational preferences so you can flex with the situation to encourage progress.
+If you do not like the level of effort you feel toward your goals, how you are behaving toward others or how others are behaving toward you, you can influence them through intended behavior and emotions (with DISC). - 3.
+The key is to understand your motivational preferences so you can move with the situation to encourage your own awareness, intentionality and growth.